jin-lee4/blog/posts/what-next.md

 date: "2024-04-08"
 ---

 Hi everyone!
 After months of a gruelling job search, I am happy to announce that I am still unemployed!
-I'd like to thank all those who ghosted me and my friends who entertained my "it's not to hear back yet, right?" delusions.
+I'd like to thank all those who ghosted me and my friends who entertained my "it's not too late to hear back yet, right?" delusions.

 After repeating "if I get this job, I'm going to write a LinkedIn post" for months, I did not get a job and I am not going to post on LinkedIn.
 I'll probably be blacklisting LinkedIn for a while.
 I sort of abandoned this blog after making some heavy proclamations, but that's only because I've been busy keeping my promises.